1. RIP THE STRIP

 There Is A Growing Recycling Problem

-While cardboard recycling rates are higher than other materials, rates have been falling particularly for residential consumers.fallen in recent years and are particularly low for residential consumers.
+While cardboard recycling rates are higher than other materials, rates have started to fall particularly for residential consumers.

 Recycling is burdensome and inconvenient for consumers.
 Today there is confusion about what packaging is recyclable.
 Although consumers want to feel good about doing the right thing, hunting for the recycling symbol and physically flattening the box often dampens their enthusiasm.